cjyuan/cyf-notes/ITP-Onboarding-PR.md

 Please note that if there are syntax errors in the code, the "Prettier" extension may not format HTML code properly.

 ---
 When a wireframe is provided, our implementation should closely reflect its appearance and layout to ensure consistency with design expectations.
-You're off to a solid start!
+You're off to a solid start, but the main purpose of implementing a wireframe is to translate structure and functionality, not final visual design.
+Visual design is usually handled by UI/graphic designers after the wireframe phase.
 To better align with the wireframe, here are a few areas where the layout and appearance could be refined:
   - The PAGE TITLE is not centered.
   - The "A SHORT DESCRIPTION" beneath the page title is omitted.
   - The left and right edges of the first article are misaligned with the left edge of the second article and the right edge of the third article.